hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 * **Assumptions of the data**
   * Methods adapted from RNA-seq assume the majority of occupied genomic regions do not differ between experimental state.
 This may not hold for studies where large perurbations can have large scale global impact on chromatin.
 * **Biological replicates**
-  * Some tools can work in the absence of replicates for each condition, and others require replicates to provide differential analysis.
+  * Some tools can work in the absence of replicates for each condition, while others require replicates to provide differential analysis.
 * **Binding profile**
   * A narrow peak will identify smaller regions, whereas broad peaks can range between a few hundred to thousands of base pairs.

-All of these aspects  make it challenging to know what the optimal computational tool is for differential enrichement analysis of your data.
+All of these aspects  make it challenging to know what the optimal computational tool is for differential enrichment analysis of your data.
 A recent [study performed a comprehensive assessment of differential ChIP-seq tools](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02686-y).
-In this work the authors **evaluated the performance of 33 computational tools** using reference datasets obtained by in silico simulation of ChIP-seq.
+In this work the authors **evaluated the performance of 33 computational tools** using reference datasets obtained by _in silico_ simulation of ChIP-seq.
 Tool performances were evaluated with precision-recall curves, and the accuracy of tested tools was assessed depending on peak shape and biological regulation scenario.
 The **decision tree** displayed below was generated based on the results of this study and is helpful in **providing recommendations**.

 <p align="center">
 <img src="../img/DiffEnrich_image.png"  width="850">
 </p>

 _Image source: [Eder T. and Grebian F., Genome Biology 2022](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02686-y)_

 In this workshop, we have chosen to use **[DiffBind](https://bioconductor.org/packages/devel/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf)** for the differential enrichment analysis.
 From the figure above we see that it appears to be a top 5 tool for every scenario.
 We will walk through the DiffBind pipeline to perform data exploration, conduct differential binding analysis, evaluate the results, and save the output.

 ## DiffBind

 DiffBind is an R Biocondutor package designed to identify genomic sites that are differentially enriched between sample groups.
 It works primarily with sets of peak calls ('peaksets'), which represent candidate protein binding sites as genomic intervals for each sample. **Biological replicates are required in order to run DiffBind analysis.** DiffBind provides a range of functionalities that support the processing of peaksets, including:

 - Overlapping and merging peaksets across an entire dataset